 Synthetic insulation does exist in pads and roll-out sheets.
 However, it most often comes in batts.
 It’s lightweight, easy to use, and relatively cheap.
 However, synthetic insulation isn’t traditionally as eco-friendly.
 Still, many of the synthetic materials used for insulation come from recycling facilities in today’s recyclable society.

-Organic insulation is made from plant fibers or cellulose.
+Organic insulation is made from plant fibres or cellulose.
 It is made from spinach, coconut husks, and cotton.
-Since it's organic, it's non-toxic, biodegradable, and sustainable.
+Since it’s organic, it’s non-toxic, biodegradable, and sustainable.

 Compared to synthetic insulation, organic insulation is less common and thus expensive.
 It is also somewhat more difficult to install on your flooring because of the added material.
 However, it remains a viable option for someone looking to save money on energy bills while still keeping their house warm in the winter months.

-Bamboo fiber, often used in organic insulation, is a great option because of its strength and ability to keep its form despite repeated use.
+Bamboo fibre, often used in organic insulation, is a great option because of its strength and ability to keep its form despite repeated use.